Rohingya Islami Mahaz: Foundation

 The organization was founded in Rohingya refugee camp in Bangladesh.
 It owns several madrasa in Bangladesh.
 The organization is reportedly led by Maulvi Selim Ullah.

 Insurgent activities

 In the middle of 2020, a video was posted on YouTube where it was seen that the Rohingya Islami Mahaz perpetrated a bombing, targeting the Myanmar military.
 It was responsible for killing of alleged ARSA supporters in Bangladesh refugee camps.
-Islami Mahaz uploaded a video where they fired rockets on Myanmar.

-In March 2025, a member of the organisation agreed to give interview in The Independent.
-He claimed that Islami Mahaz still operates with over 1000 fighters.

 Conflict with ARSA

 A madrasa owned by Islami Mahaz was attacked and many students were killed.
 Islami Mahaz blamed ARSA for the attack.
 The group was reportedly allied with RSO against ARSA.

-In February 2025, all three groups along with the ARA came together and formed the Four Brothers Alliance, ending the conflict between them.
+In February 2025, all three groups along with the ARA came together and formed the Four Brothers Alliance.